mgba-emu/www/faq.markdown

 - Wii
 - PlayStation Vita

-If you wish to run mGBA on Windows XP or other systems that RetroArch runs on please use the libretro core instead.
+If you wish to run mGBA on other systems that RetroArch runs on please use the libretro core instead.
 Please note that the libretro core is not always in sync with the standalone version and may have issues no longer present upstream.

 ### Will there be an Android version?